anddogey/adodge/docs/projects/button-presses/README.md

 * Ensure that axios usage in the mobile app uses the laptop's wi-fi LAN IP address and not `localhost`.
 * Middleware in Express is integrated using `app.use` — you will specifically need `app.use(express.json())` in order to accept JSON body requests.
 * Remember to use React Native, Express, and StackOverflow documentation if you get lost.
+* Interfaces are for classes, types are for objects.